danthedeckie/DictLiteStore/README.md

 for instance.
 (Note the quotes around the query value.)
 There is a simple wrapper around the sql select function that you can use if you don't want to run type sql yourself.
+See the Usage section below.

 Since the data is in json form, even for lists (like categories) you can fairly easily query it too.
 Search for all rows with 'python' in